exo-addons/exchange-extension/README.md

 exchange-extension
 ==================

+1.3 : version for eXoPlatform 4.4

-1.2 : version for eXoPlatform 4.4
+1.2 : version for eXoPlatform 4.3

 1.1 : version for eXoPlatform 4.2